Rethinking continuity in primary care for people with mesothelioma

 Phase 2: Realist case studies of patient journeys through the healthcare system

-Longitudinal semi-structured face-to-face or phone/video call interviews with people with mesothelioma, their close persons and their healthcare professionals will be undertaken over a 1-year period.
+Longitudinal semi-structured face-to-face or phone/video call interviews with people with mesothelioma, their close persons and their healthcare professionals undertaken over a one-year period.

 Phase 3: Stakeholder workshops to discuss how the research findings could be used to improve continuity in primary palliative care for people with mesothelioma.

-Emerging findings will be fed back to stakeholders in a series of workshops, which will provide the opportunity to: collectively reflect on emerging findings; amalgamate different perspectives; consider the implications of findings for service design and delivery; and form recommendations to support continuity for people with mesothelioma in primary palliative care.
+Emerging findings were fed back to stakeholders in a series of workshops, which provided the opportunity to: collectively reflect on emerging findings; amalgamate different perspectives; consider the implications of findings for service design and delivery; and form recommendations to support continuity for people with mesothelioma in primary palliative care.